alanmlewis/ml-workshop/README.rst

 Workshop Instructions
 =====================

-Detailed instructions for completing the full workshop will be provided soon.
+Detailed instructions for completing the full workshop are given in `this pdf`_.

+.. _this pdf: www.github.com/alanmlewis/ml-workshop/tree/main/instructions/workshop.pdf